-Q. Please introduce yourself briefly for the Research Institute on Japanese Military Sexual Slavery's (RIJMSS) webzine <Kyeol> readers.
+Q. Please introduce yourself briefly for the Research Institute on Japanese Military Sexual Slavery's (RIiMSS) webzine <Kyeol> readers.

 Sure.
-There were comfort stations wherever the Japanese Army was stationed in Indonesia.
-Those comfort stations for the Japanese Army were widely dispersed from the western end (Aceh) to the eastern end of Indonesia (Papua).
-Those scattered in the eastern part of Indonesia were populated by women especially from Korea and Taiwan.
+“Comfort stations” were set up wherever Japanese troops were situated in Indonesia.
+Those “comfort stations” for the Japanese Army were widely dispersed from Aceh, the western end, to Papua, the eastern end of Indonesia.
+Those “comfort stations” scattered in the eastern part of Indonesia were populated by women especially from Korea and Taiwan.

-The 'comfort women' from Indonesia were categorized and assigned by their grades.
+The “comfort women” from Indonesia were categorized and assigned by their grades.
 That is, the fair-skinned Indonesian women from Manado, Sulawesi of northern Indonesia, as well as Chinese women, and the women of Dutch descent were exclusively set for the Japanese Army officers.
 By contrast, the brown-skinned women from Java Island were assigned to lower-class Japanese soldiers.
-Those 'comfort women' were meant to be aged between 16 and 25, but still included many young girls who had not even begun to menstruate yet.
+The “comfort women” were aged between 16 and 25, but still included many young girls who had not even begun to menstruate yet.

 In 1993, five lawyers from the Human Rights Commission of the Japan Federation of Bar Associations (Nichibenren) visited the Legal Aid Institute Jakarta.
-Through them, the issue was raised concerning the compensation for the victims who had been exploited as sex slaves for the Japanese Army during the Pacific War.
-The visit of those Japanese lawyers was followed by an official statement from Indonesia's Minister of Social Affairs at the time, Inten Suweno, pledging that Indonesia would meticulously identify every surviving victim of Japanese military sexual slavery living throughout the country.
+They raised the issue concerning the compensation for the victims who had been exploited as sex slaves for the Japanese Army in the Asia-Pacific War.
+The visit of those Japanese lawyers was followed by an official statement from Indonesia's Minister of Social Affairs at the time, Inten Suweno, pledging that Indonesia would meticulously identify every surviving victim of Japanese military sexual slavery throughout the country.

 Q. What were the results of receiving the registrations?

-At the time, the Indonesian government expressed shock, dismay, and embarrassment to the fact that Indonesian women had been exploited as sex slaves for the Japanese Army.
-Yet, prioritizing a harmonious and cooperative relationship with the Japanese government, the Indonesian government did not want to get involved in the fight and struggle to resolve the 'comfort women' issue.
-Also, the 'comfort women' issue is not being properly taught in Indonesian schools, which is a shame.
+At the time, the Indonesian government expressed shock, dismay, and embarrassment for the fact that Indonesian women had been exploited as sex slaves for the Japanese Army.
+Yet, prioritizing a harmonious and cooperative relationship with the Japanese government, the Indonesian government did not want to get involved in the fight and struggle to resolve the “comfort women” issue.
+Also, the “comfort women” issue is not being properly taught in Indonesian schools, which is a shame.

-Following the visitation of the lawyers from the Human Rights Commission of the Japan Federation of Bar Associations (Nichibenren) to the Legal Aid Institute Jakarta, the Legal Aid Institute Jakarta launched the registration process along with a status survey on the 'comfort women' issue.
-Also, around the time when the Women’s International War Crimes Tribunal on Japan's Military Sexual Slavery was held in Tokyo, Japan, the Legal Aid Institute Jakarta filed a lawsuit on behalf of Indonesian 'comfort women' victims, in conjunction with the Indonesia Women’s Coalition for Justice and Democracy (President: Nursyahbani Katjasungkana) and the Forum Resistance Military Against Women (Chairman: Dr. Koichi Kimura).
+After the Human Rights Commission of the Japan Federation of Bar Associations (Nichibenren) visited the Legal Aid Institute Jakarta, the Legal Aid Institute Jakarta carried out the registration process along with a status survey on the “comfort women” issue.
+Also, around the time when the Women’s International War Crimes Tribunal 2000 for the Trial of Japanese military Sexual Slavery was held in Tokyo, Japan, the Legal Aid Institute Jakarta prepared a lawsuit on behalf of Indonesian “comfort women” victims, in conjunction with the Indonesia Women’s Coalition for Justice and Democracy (President: Nursyahbani Katjasungkana) and the Forum Resistance Military Against Women (Chairman: Dr. Koichi Kimura).
 Many lawyers attended the trial.
-This collaborative activity encouraged cohesive campaigns on the 'comfort women' issue and thereby influenced public opinions in Indonesia.
+This collaborative activity encouraged cohesive campaigns on the “comfort women” issue and thereby influenced public opinions in Indonesia.

-Unfortunately, when the Women's International War Crimes Tribunal on Japan's Military Sexual Slavery was over, public interest in the Indonesian 'comfort women' issue began to wane.
-Therefore, several members of the Legal Aid Institute Jakarta, myself, and others interested in resolving the 'comfort women' issue, convened together to found the Indonesian 'Comfort Women' Advocacy Network (JAJI) in Jakarta in 2006.
-We then worked with activists in Central Java to push campaigns to urge the government to resolve the 'comfort women' issue politically.
+Unfortunately, when the Women's International War Crimes Tribunal 2000 was over, public interest in the Indonesian “comfort women” issue began to wane.
+Therefore, several members of the Legal Aid Institute Jakarta, myself, and others interested in resolving the “comfort women” issue, convened together to found the Indonesian “comfort women” Advocacy Network (JAJI) in Jakarta in 2006.
+We then worked with activists in Central Java to push campaigns to urge the government to resolve the “comfort women” issue politically.

 This network dissolved after several years of its activities.
-Afterwards, Dr. Koichi Kimura and I founded the Indonesian Ianfu Solidarity Network (JSII) in 2012.
-The organization and operation of this network is flexible, and anyone who desires to cooperate and support for the resolution of the 'comfort women' issue can join.
+Afterwards, Dr. Koichi Kimura and I organized the Indonesian Ianfu Solidarity Network (JSII) in 2012.
+The organization and operation of this network is flexible, and anyone who desires to cooperate and support for the resolution of the “comfort women” issue can join.

-South Korea and Indonesia share a sad past; solidarity is needed to resolve the 'comfort women' issue
+South Korea and Indonesia have a common sad history; both countries need solidarity to resolve the “comfort women” issue

-Q. What are the activities that the Indonesian Ianfu Solidarity Network (JSII) is currently engaged in?
+Q. What kind of activities is the Indonesian Ianfu Solidarity Network (JSII) currently engaged in?

-Currently, there is no specialized organization or group that oversees the 'comfort women' issue in Indonesia.
-Therefore, the Indonesian Ianfu Solidarity Network (hereinafter "JSII") is carrying out various campaigns to raise the 'comfort women' issue as a social problem.
+Currently, as we do not have any special organization nor group that take charge of the “comfort women” issue in Indonesia, the Indonesian Ianfu Solidarity Network (hereinafter "JSII") is carrying out various campaigns to raise the “comfort women” issue as a social problem.
 Our activities thus range from book publishing, photo exhibitions, painting exhibitions, movie screenings, to press conferences, and so on, in order to shape public opinions.
-Although JSII’s activities are not systematic or vigorous as its operations are based on individual participation, JSII continues to focus its efforts on resolving the 'comfort women' issue.
+Although JSII’s activities are not systematic or vigorous as its operations are based on individual participation, JSII continues to focus its efforts on resolving the “comfort women” issue.

-While visiting various parts of Indonesia to conduct investigations, I was able to witness the relics myself made during Japanese occupation or the places of atrocities.
-I also encountered unexpected items that were associated with the 'comfort women' of Indonesia, such as Japanese Army’s liquor bottles, porcelain cups, empty cartridges, traditional Indonesian clothes worn by the 'comfort women', skirts, shoe bags, hats, medical devices, and many more.
+While visiting various parts of Indonesia to conduct research, I was able to witness myself the relics or the places of atrocities that emerged during Japanese occupation.
+I also encountered unexpected items related to the “comfort women” of Indonesia, such as Japanese Army’s liquor bottles, porcelain cups, empty cartridges, traditional Indonesian clothes worn by the “comfort women”, skirts, shoe bags, hats, medical devices, and many more.

-The most impressive items for me were the medical devices for the 'comfort women'.
+The most impressive items for me were the medical devices for the “comfort women”.
 The first time I saw those medical devices was in 2002.
-I saw them through a photo that Mr. Sarmudji (a former member of the Japanese auxiliary troops [Heiho] living in Ambarawa, Central Java) showed me and Dr. Koichi Kimura.
-The photo was taken in 1992, and it showed a metal medical device with a handle, along with three glass bottles for injectable solution, and two old bandages.
-The medical devices for ‘comfort women’ depicted in the picture were brought to Mr. Sarmudji by his friend, another former Heiho, who took them from a comfort station located in Surabaya, and were subsequently acquired by Mr. Sarmudji.
-Unfortunately, Mr. Sarmudji was unable to locate these medical devices stored in his house as the house was being repaired when he tried to find them.
+I saw them through a photo that Mr. Sarmudji showed me and Dr. Koichi Kimura.
+Mr. Sarmudji was a former member of the Japanese auxiliary troops, Heiho, and now lives in Ambarawa, Central Java.
+The photo, which was taken in 1992, showed a metal medical device with a handle, along with three glass bottles for injectable solution, and two old bandages.
+The medical devices for “comfort women” depicted in the picture were brought to Mr. Sarmudji by his friend, another former Heiho, who took them from a ‘comfort station’ located in Surabaya, and were subsequently acquired by Mr. Sarmudji.
+Unfortunately, Mr. Sarmudji was unable to locate these medical devices in his house because he was repairing the house at the time.
 Mr. Sarmudji said that a Japanese person came to him and desperately wanted to acquire those medical devices.
-I met Mr. Sarmudji again in 2004 and only then did I get to see the partially damaged medical devices for ‘comfort women’ myself.
+I met Mr. Sarmudji again in 2004 and only then did I get to see the partially damaged medical devices for “comfort women” myself.
 Mr. Sarmudji gladly handed those historical artifacts over to me.

 Q. Thank you for all your sincere answers, although this was a written interview.
-Lastly, in what areas can South Korea and Indonesia cooperate together to resolve the 'comfort women' issue?
+Lastly, could you tell us that in what areas can South Korea and Indonesia cooperate together to resolve the “comfort women” issue?

-I am learning a lot from the diverse activities that South Korea engages in to resolve the 'comfort women' issue.
-The erection of ‘the Statue of Peace' in efforts to gain international support, the initiation of campaigns through various programs, and so on make me feel so many things.
-Inspired by such efforts, I am now preparing various cultural programs with my colleagues in South Korea, Taiwan, the USA, Germany, and Japan, to contribute to resolving the 'comfort women' issue.
+I am learning a lot from the diverse activities that South Korea engages in to resolve the “comfort women” issue.
+The erection of ‘the Statue of Peace' in efforts to gain international support, the initiation of campaigns through various programs, and so on have left me a big impression.
+Inspired by such efforts, I am now preparing various cultural programs with my colleagues in South Korea, Taiwan, the USA, Germany, and Japan, as the part of contribution to resolving the “comfort women” issue.

-South Korea and Indonesia share a sad past involving ‘comfort women’.
-Despite this shared past, the bilateral cooperation between the two countries towards resolving the 'comfort women' issue has not been active.
-I think that Indonesia and South Korea, both having experienced the Japanese invasion in the past, should cooperate and support each other to empower the international movement that pushes and politically urges the Japanese government to resolve the 'comfort women' issue.
+South Korea and Indonesia share a sad past of “comfort women.”
+Despite this shared past, the bilateral cooperation between the two countries towards resolving the “comfort women” issue has not been active.
+I think that Indonesia and South Korea, both having experienced the Japanese invasion in the past, should cooperate and support each other to empower the international movement that pushes and politically urges the Japanese government to resolve the “comfort women” issue.